 Liver disease is not uncommon.
 The Centers for Disease Control say that at least 30 million people, or one person in every 10, in the United States suffers from some form of liver disease.
-A liver biopsy is one of the best ways for your Brooklyn doctor to learn more about the health of your liver.
+A liver biopsy is one of the best ways for your doctor at our Ocean Parkway or Cobble Hill office in Brooklyn, NY to learn more about the health of your liver.
 The procedure can provide information about the function of your liver as well as determine if the tissues themselves are healthy.

 A liver biopsy is necessary when there is any indication of malfunctioning or illness present within it.
 This may be due to a number of concerns such as: